ndrean/microvm-control-planner/README.md

 **What are specs**?
 A VM is designed via its "rootfs" + "kernel args" + "environment/config injection".
 These elements are referenced in the specs that you will pass to `Firecracker` (FC).

-An example of a config:
+An example of a config file:

 ```elixir
 [